friemen/aggregate/README.md

 You can concisely create an er-config map using `(agg/make-er-config entities)`.
 An entity is created by `(agg/entity entity-kw options-map relations)`.
-A relation is created with one of three functions, whose names denote the type of the relation.
+A relation is created with one of three functions `->1`, `->n` and `->mn`, whose names denote the type of the relation.

-The following sections show how to specify a relation of a certain type.
+The following sections show type-wise how to specify a relations.

 ### Relation type :one>

 ![->1](images/1.png)

 You define a *to-one* relationship using

 `(agg/->1 <relation-kw> <entity-kw> <options-map>?)`.

 Optional values within options-map are